Running Start Program

 - When you complete the English and Reading tests, you will be given your scores.
 Please bring them to the Running Start Office where you will receive more information and learn about your next steps.
 If you need further information about enrolling in courses, please contact the Running Start Office at 360.383.3123 or email email@example.com.

 - For directions to the campus and to locate the Laidlaw Center, please view our campus map.

 Practice Questions are available for review (on the right-side column, select Free Sample Questions.
-Review the Sentence Skills and Reading exercies only - DO NOT USE the Math questions).
+Review the Sentence Skills and Reading exercies only - DO NOT USE the Math or ESL questions).

 Special testing instructions for students with an IEP or 504 plan:

 Students who need to test under special conditions should make arrangements through a Running Start advisor before coming to the College.
 Advisor names and phone numbers are listed below.
 Please do not sign up for a group test before speaking to an advisor.